About the Author

-The Coniston Case is due to be published in July 2014.
+The Coniston Case is now available.
 Simmy and her assistant Melanie are struggling to meet all the Valentine's Day orders for bouquets of red roses.
 It comes as a shock to realise that not every floral offering is well intentioned... a number of mischievous anonymous orders are causing considerable complications.

 The Indifference of Tumbleweed by Rebecca Tope